Artist Interview 6: Ixchel Suarez

 Tell us about your studio and how you work.

-I moved to Canada 5 years ago and I have been moving quite a lot since then.
+After moving to Canada, I have been moving quite a lot since then.
 I used to have a great studio and Fibre Art School in Mexico, but due to my husband's work we have been on the move, from Mexico to Spain to Mexico and now here to Canada.
 This has been a bit difficult to settle and do my work.
 I prefer to work in large formats so it is not always easy to find space.
 Today I have quite a comfortable studio that gives me the possibility of creating large formats.
 I also teach painting and tapestry there, so it is a "creative hub" and really inspires me to work.